-WordPress security is something that you need to be very well aware of, if you have a WordPress site.
+WordPress security is something that you need to be very cautious about, if you have a WordPress site.

-So you have a WordPress website (I assume so, since you are reading this post about WordPress security)?
+So you have a WordPress website ?
 Is it secure?
 You might think so, but there are numerous vulnerabilities that could make your WordPress website insecure.

 While you can immediately smell some of the hack attempts (in the form of a broken website or reports from your visitors), there are various types of hacks where you cannot find out if your site is already hacked or not.